 It’s weight number 2 on the yarn weight chart.(1)

-It’s usually made from natural fibers like wool, cotton, and linen or synthetic fibers like acrylic.
+It’s usually made from natural fibers like wool yarn, merino wool, cotton yarn, and linen or dyed yarn, or synthetic fibers like acrylic.

 What If It’s Held Double?